 This was the the task of the 18 RAF Meteorological Squadrons of Coastal Command.
 It was on the return from an Epicure meteorological reconnaissance sortie over the Atlantic Ocean and Bay of Biscay that the crew of RG380 lost their lives trying to land in dense fog at RAF Weston Zoyland on the evening of 10th September 1945.

-The simple memorial is carved in Italian limestone chosen for its durability.
+The simple memorial in the form of an obelisk is made of Italian limestone chosen for its durability.

 The west face recounts the mission and the crash-site listing the names of the nine crew members who were killed: SGT Louis Grimble Groves, F/O Patrick Alfred Bee, P/O Keith Gordon Proverbs, F/O Lindsay George McMillan, F/SGT Robert William Vinton, W/O Roy Donald Cartwright, F/SGT Dennis Norman Everett, F/O John Joseph Fredrick Hobden, SGT John Macilrick Bryce Gordon.

 The east face of the monument records the setting up of the Award and states “Every life that is saved by this Award is a continual Memorial to the sacrifice of these young men”.

 On the plinth is a quotation by Dalai Lama XIV “TRAGEDY SHOULD BE UTILISED AS A SOURCE OF STRENGTH”